2002Manaswini/2002Manaswini/README.md

 ### Hi there 👋
+### I am an IT Undergraduate scholar with a penchant for exploring various innovations that are emerging in the technical field.

 <!--
 **2002Manaswini/2002Manaswini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.